 5. You are in a state of avoidance and resistance

 You use toxic positivity as a tool of avoidance and resistance.
 And whatever you resist persists.
-If you don’t recognize negatives, they will only grow bigger.
+If you don’t recognize the negatives, they will only grow bigger.

 6. You stop your personal growth and expansion

 Negative events serve your expansion.
-It’s the invitation from the Universe to shake things up in your life.
+It’s an invitation from the Universe to shake things up in your life.
 When you face the unwanted, you can create improvement.
 On the contrary, when you avoid seeing the negative, you perpetuate your stagnation and dysfunction.

 Lisa’s 4 Tips on How to Shatter Toxic Gratitude and Become the Hero of Your Own Life

-Lisa explains that whatever you fear — speaking on stage, starting a new business, changing your career — you need a game plan to move towards what you want.
+Lisa explains that whatever you fear—speaking on stage, starting a new business, changing your career—you need a game plan to move towards what you want.

 Let’s look at her four tips on how you can create your strategy: